Eagles Over London: Reception

 In a contemporary review, The Monthly Film Bulletin stated that the film "shows a glimmer of originality but it is sluggishly developed and peppered with desultory split-screen work" and "the action is efficiently mounted and apart from the appearance of some rather swarthy-looking British Tommies, wartime Britain looks slightly more authentic [...] than the film's many nationalities might have led one to expect."

-In a retrospective review, Sight & Sound noted the plotline of Nazi saboteurs active in Britain "has been used in films from Ealing's Went the Day Well to The Eagle Has Landed, but those movies lacked the formal flamboyance that Castellari brings to his material."
+In a retrospective review, Sight & Sound noted the plotline of Nazi saboteurs active in Britain "has been used in films from Ealing's Went the Day Well? to The Eagle Has Landed, but those movies lacked the formal flamboyance that Castellari brings to his material."
 The review concluded "It's Boy's Own stuff but it's carried off with such style that it never descends into kitsch."

 Aftermath and influence

-Roughly thirty percent of the film Eagles Over London was cut into the macaroni combat film From Hell to Victory.
-Castellari said that he and his wife went to go see From Hell to Victory in theatres and it made him extremely upset that footage he shot was reused in another film.
+Roughly thirty per cent of the film Eagles Over London was cut into the macaroni combat film From Hell to Victory.
+Castellari said that he and his wife went to see From Hell to Victory in theatres and it upset him that footage he shot was reused in another film.